-The maintenance plan for Washington County includes the 2017 and 2025 $PM{2.5}$ and $NO_X$ MVEBs for transportation conformity purposes.
-The transportation conformity determination for the Area is further discussed in section V.C.
-(Transportation Conformity) of this proposed rulemaking action and a technical support document (TSD) dated April 3, 2014 is available in the docket for this proposed rulemaking action.
+The maintenance plan for the Baltimore Area includes 2017 and 2025 PM{2.5} and NO_X MVEBs for transportation conformity purposes.
+The transportation conformity determination for the Area is further discussed in subsection C of section V (Transportation Conformity) of this proposed rulemaking action and in a technical support document (TSD) dated May 20, 2014, which is available in the docket for this proposed rulemaking action.